MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/extended-security-updates.md

 1. Terminate the p-core ESU license if it's no longer financially beneficial but keep the ESU subscription active on the individual VMs.

 > [!IMPORTANT]
 > 1. If the VMs in scope have been configured to use a ESU subscription *while the p-core ESU license was active* (as described in step 1), after the p-core license termination they will automatically switch to billing for ESU based on the installed [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] edition and the v-core count of each VM.
 There will no additional bill-back charges.
 > 1. If the VM is configured to use the ESU subscription *after the p-core ESU license was terminated*, it will be treated as a new subscription and the appropriate bill-back chargess will apply.

+## <a id="vl-sku-transition"></a> Manage transition from ESU license purchased through Volume licensing to ESU subscription

+The [!INCLUDE [ssSQL11](../../includes/sssql11-md.md)] ESU subscription requires that you have purchased a Year 1 Volume Licensing ESU offer before you can activate it.
+I.e. the transition from a Year 1 Volume Licensing ESU offer to ESU subscription is the default pattern and the bill-back charges reflect it.
+For details of the bill-back charges, see [Billing for SQL Server 2012 ESUs](#2012-esu-billing).
+If you have purchased a Year 2 Volume Licensing ESU offer and then decided to switch to ESU subscription, you must take additional steps to ensure the bill-back is adjusted accordingly.
+Before you activate ESU subscription on the machines that are covered by a Year 2 Volume Licensing ESU license, you must open a support ticket using the sub-category "<new subcategory>" before activating the ESU subscription.

 ## <a id="esu-usage-metering"></a> ESU usage meters